Gledinburgh/project-pizzabox/README.md

 - Pizza
 - Store

+The database should maintain
+- Customer
+- Order
+- Store

 ### store

 x [required] there should exist at least 2 stores for a customer to choose from